Tongariro National Park: Geology

-The park's volcanoes are at the southern end of a 2500 km range of volcanoes, below which the Australian Plate meets the Pacific Plate.
+The park's volcanoes are at the southern end of a 2500 km range of volcanoes stretching to Samoa, below which the Australian Plate meets the Pacific Plate.
 These volcanoes have resulted from internal tectonic processes.
 The Pacific Plate subducts under the Australian plate, and subsequently melts due to the high temperatures of the asthenosphere.
 This magma, being less dense, rises to the surface and goes through the weak parts of the Earth's crust (the faults) resulting in volcanic processes in the area.